NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 Note that propagating the errors subtly changes the behavior of stereo triangulation, and hence also of the output DEM.
-Triangulated points are saved with a float precision of 1e-8 meters (rather than the usual 1e-3 meters or so), to avoid creating step artifacts later when gridding the rather slowly varying propagated errors (:numref:`triangulation_options`).
+Triangulated points are saved with a float precision of 1e-8 meters (rather than the usual 1e-3 meters or so, :numref:`triangulation_options`), to avoid creating step artifacts later when gridding the rather slowly varying propagated errors.

-When error propagation is enabled, the triangulated point cloud stores 6 bands instead of the usual 4, and the LZW compression is somewhat less efficient since the precision is higher.
+When error propagation is enabled, the triangulated point cloud stores 6 bands instead of the usual 4 (:numref:`outputfiles`), and the LZW compression is somewhat less efficient since more digits of precision are stored.
 The size of the point cloud roughly doubles.
 This does not affect the size of the DEM, but its values and extent may change slightly.

 The computed stddev values are in units of meter.